Online scanner FAQ

 Can I restore files quarantined by the ESET Online Scanner?

-Visit the following ESET Knowledgebase article for instructions: How do I restore files quarantined by the ESET Online Scanner?
+Visit the following ESET Knowledgebase article for instructions: Restore files quarantined by the ESET Online Scanner

 What are the equivalent options in other ESET security products to the ESET Online Scanner?